sagemath/sage-archive-2023-02-01/README.md

    http://www.sagemath.org/doc/installation

-1. Make sure you have the dependencies and 5 GB of free disk space.
+__1. Make sure you have the dependencies and 5 GB of free disk space.__

    >* __All Linux versions:__ gcc, make, m4, perl, ranlib, and tar.